1. Welcome

 You can:

-• switch between Sign and Conversations billing modules
+• switch between Sign and Conversations billing apps

-• see the current plan for each module
+• see the current plan for each app

 • switch monthly/yearly view